lvmodan/Drawio/README.md

 # Drawio
-repositry for Drawio.
-#ust for saving.
+Repositry for Drawio for private.
-##ERYONE CAN skip this repository.
+##EVERYONE CAN ignore this repository.